The Voyager - A golden record of human achievement.

 Inspired by these first interstellar messages from humanity, I began to compile examples of scientific and technological progress charting the course of human development for my own golden record sculptures.
 Cast in bronze the two human figures nicknamed "Atom and eV" will be engraved with some of humankind's most treasured discoveries.

 From early number systems and geometry to Nobel prize winning research and unsung heroes, the record of equations and diagrams would be carved into the skin of human existence.
 Their faces formed into parabolic mirrors, used in telescopes to look deep into space, also echo the radio communications dish on the spacecraft.

 Amongst the many diagrams and formulae are some encoded messages to be found and deciphered, a bit of extra fun for the interested.

-I have been planning this project for around 6 years and finally started work in 2016 after the death of my grandfather, a maths and physics teacher who inspired a love of science in many more people than myself.
+I have been planning this project for around 6 years and finally started work after the death of my grandfather, a maths and physics teacher who inspired a love of science in many more people than myself.
 So far I have cast six pieces of the male figure in bronze, ready to be joined together into the whole.
 The larger pieces will be cast at a foundry capable of working at that scale before shipping back to me for welding and finishing.